The criteria for certification

 Your ophthalmologist will carry out these tests on both of your eyes.
 If you have lost the sight in one of your eyes, your ophthalmologist will not be able to certify you as sight impaired or severely sight impaired unless you have significant sight loss in your other eye.
 This is because your other eye will largely compensate for the loss of sight in the affected eye.

 If your eye specialist does certify you

 The eye specialist sends copies of the certificate to you, your GP and your local social services department.
 You can then choose to be registered with your local social services if you wish to.

 If your eye specialist tells you that you cannot be certified

 Your eye specialist might tell you that you cannot be certified at present.
 This could be for one of three reasons:

-- or that they feel your sight loss isn’t permanent
+- They feel your sight loss isn’t permanent.

-- or that, if you are already receiving treatment that could improve your sight, they may wish to wait for the outcome of that treatment.
+- If you are already receiving treatment that could improve your sight, they may wish to wait for the outcome of that treatment.

 Whatever the reason, if you feel strongly that you should be certified then talk to your GP about referring you to a second specialist.
 Bear in mind though that this second specialist will have to follow the same rules for the certification process.
 Remember that you can still get help from social services even if your sight loss cannot be certified.